rafaelxoliolab/RX.SQL.Learning/Interviews/Basic-Level.md

 ```

 **What are LEFT JOINS?** \
-Left Join selects ALL data from the left table and only matching records from right table.
+Left Join selects ALL data from the _left table_ and only matching records from _right table_.
 The not matching records from the right table will be return as NULL.

 ```sql
 select * from employee